floschinnerl/composync/README.md

 # composync

+we're currently in a pre-alpha stage, testing/usage on your own risk get in contact if you're interested!

 ### pre-requisits
 you must have node.js and vue.js installed, as well as supercollider
 - [tutorial for installing node.js](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment#installing_node)